EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 The enforcement team will strive to protect the privacy of the reporter.
 They will review and investigate reports in a prompt and fair manner.
 A confirmed violation of our community standards warrants an enforcement action.

 ### Enforcement Guidelines.
 How we enforce our community standards also reflects our culture.
-These are examples of remedies based on the severity of a violation's impact.
-Note that some remedies may be cumulative.
+These are examples of remedies based on the severity of a violation's impact on an individual and on our community.
+Some remedies may be cumulative.

 #### 1. Correction.
 _Community impact_: Use of unsuitable or unprofessional language or behavior.